oded-yunger/lightcli/README.md

 its goals are to:
 1. inspire beginners
-2. offer the best ROI for customers
-3. save time and effort for everyone involved
+2. save time and effort
-4. create interactive websites without programming
-5. enable designers design content-driven web components and pages
+3. make app development easier

 # The list of lightcli parts :-